 It is by now well established that the intrinsic Karplus-Luttinger mechanism1 plays a significant role in the anomalous Hall conductivity (AHC) of ferromagnets.
-This contribution can be expressed as an integral of the k-space Berry curvature over the occupied portions of the Brillouin zone (BZ).^{2-5} First-principles calculations of the intrinsic AHC have been carried out by several authors, using either a Kubo linear-response formula^{6,7} or a direct "geometric" evaluation of the Berry curvature,8 and achieving good agreement with experimental values for several ferromagnets.
+This contribution can be expressed as an integral of the k-space Berry curvature over the occupied portions of the Brillouin zone (BZ).2-5 First-principles calculations of the intrinsic AHC have been carried out by several authors, using either a Kubo linear-response formula^{6,7} or a direct "geometric" evaluation of the Berry curvature, 8 and achieving good agreement with experimental values for several ferromagnets.
 These studies revealed that the Berry curvature is very sharply peaked in certain regions of the BZ where spin-orbit splitting occurs near the Fermi level.
-As a result the calculations tend to be rather demanding; in the case of bcc Fe, for example, millions of k-points must be sampled to achieve convergence.7 More efficient approaches are therefore highly desirable.
+As a result the calculations tend to be rather demanding; in the case of bcc Fe, for example, millions of k points must be sampled to achieve convergence.7 More efficient approaches are therefore highly desirable.

-In a preceeding paper,8 we developed a strategy for calculating the AHC in which Wannier interpolation of the Bloch functions was used to circumvent the need to perform a full first-principles calculation for every k-point.
-Thus, while the required number of k-points was not reduced, the computational load per k-point was greatly reduced.
-In this approach, the actual first-principles calculations are performed on a comparatively coarse k-mesh.
-Then, in a postprocessing step, the calculated electronic structure is mapped onto an "exact tight-binding model" based on maximally-localized Wannier functions.9 Working in the Wannier representation, the Berry curvature can then be evaluated very inexpensively at each of the k-points of the fine mesh needed for accurate evaluation of the AHC.
+In a preceding paper,8 we developed a strategy for calculating the AHC in which Wannier interpolation of the Bloch functions was used to circumvent the need to perform a full first-principles calculation for every k point.
+Thus, while the required number of k points was not reduced, the computational load per k point was greatly reduced.
+In this approach, the actual first-principles calculations are performed on a comparatively coarse k mesh.
+Then, in a postprocessing step, the calculated electronic structure is mapped onto an "exact tight-binding model" based on maximally localized Wannier functions.9 Working in the Wannier representation, the Berry curvature can then be evaluated very inexpensively at each of the k points of the fine mesh needed for accurate evaluation of the AHC.

-Recently, Haldane has shown that while the intrinsic AHC is usually regarded as a Fermi-sea property of all the occupied states, it can alternatively, and in some ways more naturally, be regarded as a Fermi-surface property.10 (More precisely, Haldane showed that these quantities are equal modulo the quantum of transverse conductivity that is well-known from the quantum Hall effect, since one cannot rule out the possibility that, e.g., some occupied bands carry non-zero Chern numbers.10) By a kind of integration by parts, Haldane showed how the integral of the Berry curvature over the occupied portions of the BZ could be manipulated first into a Fermisurface integral of a Berry connection, and then ultimately into a Fermi-surface integral of a Fermi-vectorweighted Berry curvature, augmented with some Berryphase corrections for the case of non-simply-connected Fermi sheets.
+Recently, Haldane has shown that while the intrinsic AHC is usually regarded as a Fermi-sea property of all the occupied states, it can alternatively, and in some ways more naturally, be regarded as a Fermi-surface property.
+10 (More precisely, Haldane showed that these quantities are equal modulo the quantum of transverse conductivity that is well known from the quantum Hall effect, since one cannot rule out the possibility that, e.g., some occupied bands carry nonzero Chern numbers.
+10) By a kind of integration by parts, Haldane showed how the integral of the Berry curvature over the occupied portions of the BZ could be manipulated first into a Fermi-surface integral of a Berry connection, and then ultimately into a Fermi-surface integral of a Fermi-vectorweighted Berry curvature, augmented with some Berryphase corrections for the case of non-simply-connected Fermi sheets.
+In discussing his Eq.
+(23), Haldane mentioned in passing that this expression can also be reformulated in terms of the Berry phases of electron orbits circulating on the Fermi surface.